Preventative Health and Well-Being Care

 - Fecal analysis

-We’re committed to providing accurate and timely lab results for the benefit of your pet thanks to our extensive in-house laboratory capabilities.
+We’re committed to providing efficient and accurate results for the benefit of your pet thanks to our extensive laboratory capabilities.

 A microchip is a tiny device which contains unique identifying information about a pet.
 It is approximately the size of a grain of rice contains a code that corresponds to the contact information of the pet cat or dog’s owner.
 This allows missing cats/dogs to be returned to their rightful home as quickly as possible.